Results for “gun violence”

 Michigan House Republicans have introduced House Bill 5653, which would eliminate the concealed pistol license requirement for carrying firearms in public.
 The constitutional carry proposal draws support from gun rights advocates while facing opposition from public safety organizations.

-April 3, 2026·Michigan Capitol·2 sources - politics
+April 3, 2026·Michigan Capitol·2 sources - crime

 Michigan House Introduces Constitutional Carry Bill That Would Remove Permit Requirement